vikshiv/vikshiv.github.io/_pages/about.md

 A bit more about me
 ======
 I grew up in northern Virginia, outside of Washington, D.C.
-I went to Thomas Jefforson High School for Science and Tech (2017), and obtained my B.S. in Bioengineering (minor in Computer Science) from the University of California, Berkeley (2020).
+I went to Thomas Jefferson High School for Science and Tech (2017), and obtained my B.S. in Bioengineering (minor in Computer Science) from the University of California, Berkeley (2020).
 I also recieved a M.S. in Biomedical Engineering from Johns Hopkins University (2023).

 Research Background
 ======